 The books in our History Room are searchable through the Mid-Hudson Library System Online Catalog.
 Click here to see a list of what is available.

-The collections in the library’s History Room contains newspaper clippings, original documents, photographs, local history booklets, pamphlets, and local oral histories all pertaining to the history of Hudson and the surrounding areas.
+The History Room also contains newspaper clippings, original documents, photographs, local history booklets, pamphlets, and local oral histories all pertaining to the history of Hudson and the surrounding areas.
+Click on the links below for information on our Hudson and Columbia County Archives.
+Finding aids will help you track down the right documents in our collection for your search.
+Container lists show you where those documents are.

 Hudson River Valley Heritage (HRVH) provides access to historical materials from digital collections contributed by colleges, libraries, archives, historical societies, museums and cultural organizations from the various counties in New York State.
 You can find images of postcards from our collection as well as Hudson-Fulton Tricentennial materials.
 Link here to see our collection.